0xTDF/Petition-dApp/README.md

 \- Work In progress -

-\- Test folder is in no way complete -
+\- Test folder is not complete -

 Smart contract enabling users to sign petitions on the Ethereum blockchain.